chainstack/docs/docs/operations/polygon/tools.md

 where

-* USERNAME — your Binance Smart Chain node access username.
+* USERNAME — your Polygon PoS node access username.
-* PASSWORD — your Binance Smart Chain node access password.
+* PASSWORD — your Polygon PoS node access password.
-* RPC_ENDPOINT — your Binance Smart Chain node RPC endpoint.
+* RPC_ENDPOINT — your Polygon PoS node RPC endpoint.
 * PRIVATE_KEY — the private key of the account that you use to deploy the contract.

 3. Run `npx hardhat run scripts/deploy.js --network chainstack` and Hardhat will deploy using Chainstack.

 ### web3.js

-Build DApps using [web3.js](https://github.com/ethereum/web3.js/) and Binance Smart Chain nodes deployed with Chainstack.
+Build DApps using [web3.js](https://github.com/ethereum/web3.js/) and Polygon PoS nodes deployed with Chainstack.

 1. Install [web3.js](https://web3js.readthedocs.io/).
 1. Use the `WebsocketProvider` object to connect to your node's WSS endpoint.